scouten/ericscouten.travel/content/2022/08-17+colorado-utah/03-04-long-way-to-denver/index.md

 +++
-title = "Days 3 and 4: It’s a Long Way to Denver" date = 2022-08-20T16:13:03-06:00
-updated = 2022-10-08T07:43:36-07:00
+title = "Colorado and Utah Days 3 and 4: It’s a Long Way to Denver" date = 2022-08-20T16:13:03-06:00 updated = 2022-10-08T07:43:36-07:00